stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 but instead seemed profoundly moved.
-He motioned to me to notice that the cats at the door had ceased their clamour, as if giving up the rats for lost; whilst Nigger-Man had a burst of renewed restlessness, and was clawing frantically around the bottom of the large stone altar in the centre of the room, which was nearer Norrys&rsquo; couch than mine.
+He motioned to me to notice that the cats at the door had ceased their clamour, as if giving up the rats for lost; whilst Nigger-Man had a burst of renewed restlessness, and was clawing frantically around the bottom of the large stone altar in the centre of the room, which was nearer Norrys' couch than mine.

   My fear of the unknown was at this point very great.
 Something astounding had occurred, and I saw that Capt.
-Norrys, a younger, stouter, and presumably more naturally materialistic man, was affected fully as much as myself&mdash;perhaps because of his lifelong and intimate familiarity with local legend.
+Norrys, a younger, stouter, and presumably more naturally materialistic man, was affected fully as much as myself--perhaps because of his lifelong and intimate familiarity with local legend.
 We could for the moment do nothing but watch the old black cat as he pawed with decreasing fervour at the base of the altar, occasionally looking up and mewing to me in that persuasive manner which he used when he wished me to perform some favour for him.